How the Cosmos Works

 Is it too preposterous to suppose that all particles are composed of smaller particles, which become so small, that they become unrecognizable as matter?
 If this idea is not too preposterous to consider, then would it not be very easy for the reader to see how past scientific thinking could have mistakenly labeled these extremely small particles as something totally different, especially with the enormous lack of empirical data available until just recently.
 The big question is this.
 Could a much clearer understanding of the nature of light, or gamma rays, or weak force, gravity, magnetic force, or maybe dark matter or dark energy be reached by examining our cosmos through the lens I have just tried to describe?
 It will no doubt take a lot brighter scientific mind than mine to answer that question.
 Yet, what if what I am so crudely pondering here is true?
 Could it not be the key to a basic understanding of how everything works?
 I believe it could.
 I believe the ideas I have just relayed here could provide the basis for a universal theory on the mechanics behind the workings of our entire cosmos.

-All matter in our cosmos is now expanding outward, from a point of singularity and is propelled by an unknowable originating force, in all directions, from that point of singularity.
+All matter in our cosmos is now expanding outward, from a point of singularity and is propelled by a scientifically unknowable originating force, in all directions, from that point of singularity.
 This matter interacts with itself by following one of only three rules.

-1. A particle or body in motion collides with another particle or body of matter in its path, of a certain range of mass to itself.
+1. A particle or body in motion collides with another particle or body of matter in its path, of a certain range of mass to that of itself.

 2. A particle, or body in motion, continues in one direction, from its initial point of creation (singularity), on a trajectory influenced, to some degree, by every other particle created at that point of singularity (butterfly effect), following a path of least resistance.
-(Hawkins is correct in his determination that the initial big bang was not uniform in particle distribution.
-(If it where, I wouldn't be here and neither would you.)
+(Hawking is correct in his determination that the initial big bang was not uniform in particle distribution.
+(If it were, my physical self would not be here and neither would you.)

 3. A particle or body in motion enters into an orbit, with other particles or bodies, of a certain range in mass, trajectory and velocity to itself.